haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 ### Authorization

-If you were to set the context with `kubectl config use-context jdoe` and attempt to access the cluster it will fail with something like:
+If you were to set the context with `kubectl config use-context gary` and attempt to access the cluster it will fail with something like:

 {% highlight bash %}

 $ kubectl get po
-Error from server (Forbidden): pods is forbidden: User "jdoe" cannot list pods in the namespace "default"
+Error from server (Forbidden): pods is forbidden: User "gary" cannot list pods in the namespace "default"

 {% endhighlight %}